 further resolves

-1 that any addition of a new footnote or modification of an existing footnote should be considered by a world radiocommunication conference only when:

-a) the agenda of that conference explicitly includes the frequency band to which the proposed additional or modified footnote relates; or

-b) the frequency bands to which the desired additions or modifications of the footnote belong are considered during the conference and the conference decides to make a change in those bands; or

-c) the addition or modification of footnotes is specifically included in the agenda of the conference as a result of the consideration of proposals submitted by one or more interested administration(s);

 Reason: further resolves 1 is moved to resolves part since it includes general principle.

-2 that recommended agendas for future world radiocommunication conferences should include a standing agenda item which would allow for the consideration of proposals by administrationsfor deletion of country footnotes, or country names in footnotes, if no longer required;Reason: to include the current WRCs practice in Resolution 26(Rev. WRC-07) in order to help administrations to prepare their proposals to WRCs.
+1 that recommended agendas for future world radiocommunication conferences should include a standing agenda item which would allow for the consideration of proposals by administrations:

+a) for deletion of country footnotes, or country names in footnotes, if no longer required;

+b) for the addition of country names to the existing footnotes, which are not related to the agenda items of the Conference, based on the condition that there are no objections from the affected countries;

+Reason: to include the current WRCs practice in Resolution 26(Rev. WRC-07) in order to help administrations to prepare their proposals to WRCs.

+2 that proposals under WRC standing agenda item mentioned in further resolves 1 should be sent to the second session of the CPM;

 Reason: See noting.

+3 that proposals under WRC standing agenda item mentioned in further resolves 1 shall not include proposals for the addition of new country footnotes which are not related to the agenda items of the Conference;

 Reason: to include the current WRCs practice into Resolution 26(Rev. WRC-07) in order to help administrations to prepare their proposals to WRCs.

-3 that in cases not covered by further resolves 1 and 2, proposals for new footnotes or modification of existing footnotes could exceptionally be considered by a world radiocommunication conference if they concern corrections of obvious omissions, inconsistencies, ambiguities or editorial errors and have been submitted to ITU as stipulated in No. 40 of the General Rules of Conferences, Assemblies and Meetings of the Union (Antalya, 2006),
+4 that in cases not covered by resolves 5 and further resolves 1, proposals for new footnotes or modification of existing footnotes could exceptionally be considered by a world radiocommunication conference if they concern corrections of obvious omissions, inconsistencies, ambiguities or editorial errors and have been submitted to ITU as stipulated in No. 40 of the General Rules of Conferences, Assemblies and Meetings of the Union (Antalya, 2006),

+invites Conference Preparatory Meeting

+to include in the CPM Report, a summary of those proposals that have been received by the second session of the CPM under WRC standing agenda item mentioned in further resolves 1;

 urges administrations